-Electric Vehicle Charger Inventory Report
+• Electric Vehicle Charger Inventory Report

-TASK 7 OTHER DATA COLLECTION AND ANALYSIS
+TASK 8 OTHER DATA COLLECTION AND ANALYSIS

+This task applies to both Phase 1 and the possible Phase 2.
 The goal of this task is to collect operational data from the project and to analyze that data for economic and environmental impacts.